 Located in the middle of the Mediterranean Sea, Malta is characterized by its beguiling blend of cultures, quiet villages, outdoor activities, and mesmerizing beaches tucked between secret coves.
 Some say the sun never stops shining in Malta, which is understandable given that the island gets about 3,000 hours of sunshine yearly.

-In recent years, Malta has attracted the likes of families, investors, and business-oriented individuals looking to enhance their quality of life and safeguard their freedoms.
-Thanks to the Malta Permanent Residence Program (MPRP), third-country nationals (non-EU, non-EEA, or non-Swiss) can obtain Malta residency by investment.
+In recent years, Malta has attracted the likes of families, foreign investors, and business-oriented individuals looking to enhance their quality of life and safeguard their freedoms.
+Thanks to the Malta Permanent Residence Programme (MPRP), third-country nationals (non-EU, non-EEA, or non-Swiss) can obtain Malta’s residency by investment.
 Successful investors acquire a Malta residence permit, enabling them and their families to settle in Malta and permanently live on the Mediterranean island.

 In this guide to residency in Malta, you’ll learn more about:

-• What the Malta residency by investment program is
+• What the Malta Permanent Residence Programme is

 • Key program benefits